MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Streaming packages

 The App-V Client can be configured to change the default behavior of streaming.
-All streaming policies are stored under the following registry key: ```HKEY_LOCAL_MACHINE\Software\Microsoft\AppV\Client\Streaming```.
+All streaming policies are stored under the following registry key: HKEY_LOCAL_MACHINE\Software\Microsoft\AppV\Client\Streaming.
 Policies are set by entering the **Set-AppvClientConfiguration** PowerShell cmdlet.
 The following policies apply to streaming:

 |Policy|Description|
 |---|---|